February 28, 2021

 Featured image for "3 inputs on your way to product market fit"

-Before product market fit
+Before product market fi

-Market: Chances are you trying too early
+Market: You may be trying too early

-Fit: You know when you nailed it
+Fit: You know when you have it right

 After product market fit